inert form of limit

-The use of the inert Limit function can lead to errors.
+The use of the inert Limit function can lead to mathematically incorrect results.

 Geddes, K. O., and Gonnet, G. H. "A New Algorithm for Computing Symbolic Limits Using Hierarchical Series."
 In Proceedings of ISSAC '88, pp. 490-495.
 Edited by Patrizia M. Gianni.
 Berlin: Springer-Verlag, 1988.